 With time and age still on his hands, Nicholas will know he still has a chance to increase those numbers in the First Class and One Day columns, and perhaps even begin putting some numbers in the Test and ODI columns as well.

-Sunrisers Hyderabad, Kings XI Punjab, Guyana Amazon Warriors, Trinidad and Tobago, Northern Warriors, Melbourne Stars, West Indies A, Yorkshire, West Indies, Sylhet Sixers, Barbados Tridents, West Indies B, Kerala Kings, Khulna Titans, West Indies Board President's XI, City Kaitak, Islamabad United, Trinbago Knight Riders, West Indies, West Indies Under-19s
+Trinbago Knight Riders, MI New York, Lucknow Super Giants, Rangpur Riders, MI Emirates, Deccan Gladiators, Trinidad and Tobago, Sunrisers Hyderabad, Punjab Kings, Guyana Amazon Warriors, Northern Warriors, Melbourne Stars, West Indies A, Yorkshire, West Indies, Sylhet Sixers, Barbados Tridents, West Indies B, Kerala Kings, Khulna Titans, West Indies Board President's XI, City Kaitak, Islamabad United, West Indies, West Indies Under-19s